mhoppehh/mhoppehh/README.md

 - 👋 Hi, I’m Mitchell
-- 👀 I do snowboarding, hiking, and volleyball in my free time
+- 👀 I do snowboarding, hiking, and homelabbing in my free time
 -  I'm proficient in Typescript, React, and GraphQL
 - 💞️ I’m looking to collaborate on React / React Native Applications
-- 📫 How to reach me mitchell.o.hoppe@proton.me
+- 📫 Reach me mitchell.o.hoppe@proton.me

+*My current projects are hosted on a GitLab instance on my home server.